MBredlau/ForFiS/README.md

 >This tool shall be used to compare your strategie finding algorithms to other state-of-the-art approaches.
 I'd appreciate, if you add your algorithm so that everyone can compare to it.

 **ForFiS** is a Python tool to simulate forest fires along with firefighting agents with an interface for strategie finding algorithms.
-The tool is highly configurable, simplest by adapting parameters in the included 'config.yaml' file.
+This tool is highly configurable, simplest by adapting parameters in the included 'config.yaml' file.
 After configuring the tool to your desire just run the 'main.py' script with the python 3 interpreter:
 ```
 git clone https://github.com/MarvinS23/ForFiS.git
 python main.py
 ```

 ---
-Dependencies:
+Dependencies (indicated versions are approved.
+May work with lower versions as well):
 * python 3.8.5
 * hexalattice-1.1.0 (https://github.com/alexkaz2/hexalattice)
 `pip install hexalattice`